jwamin/Playgrounds/README.md

 Most of the following were created using Swift Playgrounds for iPad and might require some tweaking to run in Xcode Playgrounds.

+## Labs

+* Ladders - A work in progress.
+Snakes and ladders / Chutes and ladders game implemented in Playgrounds 3.

 ## 3D Graphics

 * Metal - Hello Triangle - A very slow but fully working example of how to implement `Metal` within Playgrounds, complete with shader! - Will Probably need Swift Playgrounds on iPad to run as Metal requires a physical device and won't run in a simulator, but could be adapted to the Mac.